oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 The longer version is that at least some of your concerns about managing networking within Kubernetes deployments have gone away.
 In addition, you will gain insight into the traffic and overall health of your applications running in Kubernetes.

 Installing a service mesh adds an additional layer of abstraction to your cluster.
 This is not unlike the network overlay that runs on your cluster.
+There is a processing overhead to this, but it's pretty small.

 Ultimately, the way to think about a service mesh as a cluster operator is to consider that adding this layer will result in better observability and security for your applications.